coppolam/swarmulator/README.md

 However, thanks to its speed and ability to operate at high real time factors, it also lends itself to doing evolution of swarm controllers in a (relatively) short amount of time.

 Please see the file `scripts/python/example_evolution.py` and the README file in the same folder for an example that uses evolution to evolve a policy.

+# PYTORCH!
+It's now possible to use Swarmulator with the PyTorch C++ library.
+An example controller with README instructions to set it up is avaiable in the controller `pytorch` under `sw/simulation/controllers`.
+Go check it out and have fun!